Alex-ssBR/Alex-ssBR/README.md

 <h1> Hi there 👋 my name is Alex 😁</h1>
+<p style="border:2px solid white">I am a young person looking for opportunities in the job market for my own professional development.
+I am willing to collaborate with
+development of the company.
+Date of Birth: March 2006</p>
 🔹I'm a FATEC IT management student <br>
 🔹Junior front-end developer  👨🏻‍💻
 <h2>Code with</h2>